Convenience store: South Africa

 In South Africa's black townships spaza shops sell small goods, often out of the proprietors' homes.
 However these businesses face competition from large chain stores.
 Spaza shops owned by immigrants have also become a source of tension in townships.

-In white, Indian and Coloured areas, the cafe (often pronounced kah-fee) or corner cafe (called a tea room in Durban) is a convenience store.
+In white, Indian and Coloured areas, the corner café, (sometimes pronounced as "caffie," also called a tea room in Durban) is a convenience store.
 In white areas these were often owned by Southern European migrants.
 These cafes are being superseded by convenience stores that are part of fuel service stations.

 South Korea

 Convenience stores in the Republic of Korea date to 1982, when Lotte opened a store in Seoul.
 Stores saw growth after the 1988 Summer Olympics with the first 7-Eleven, and even since the 2010s where department stores and marts have struggled.
-As of 2016, the market leader is CU (store) with a 33.3% share, GS25 with a 28.6% share, then 7-Eleven and ministop.
+As of the end of 2023, there are about 55,000 convenience stores in South Korea, and in Seoul, it has increased by about four times compared to 15 years ago as of 2021, expanding to the extent that almost every street has convenience stores.
+As of 2024, CU and GS25 are competing for the first or second place in market share with a slight gap in sales and number of stores, followed by 7-Eleven.

 Taiwan

-Boasting more than 10,000 convenience stores in an area of 35,980 km2 and a population of 23 million, Taiwan has Asia Pacific's and perhaps the world's highest density of convenience stores per person: one store per 2,500 people.
-With 4,665 7-Eleven stores, Taiwan also has the world's highest density of 7-Elevens per person: one store per 4,930 people (International Licensing page of 7-Eleven website).
+Boasting more than 10,000 convenience stores in an area of 35,980 km2 and a population of 23 million, Taiwan has Asia Pacific's and the world's second highest density of convenience stores per person after South Korea: one store per 2,065 people.
+With 4,665 7-Eleven stores, Taiwan also has the world's highest density of 7-Elevens per person: one store per 4,930 people.
 In Taipei, it is not unusual to see two 7-Elevens across the street or several of them within a few hundred meters of each other.

 Taiwan's second largest convenience store chain is FamilyMart with more than 3,000 locations.
-Also competing for customers are Hi-Mart, a Taiwanese chain, and OK Mart, a local version of Circle K.
+Also competing for customers are Hi-Life, a Taiwanese chain, and OK Mart, a local version of Circle K.

 Because they are found everywhere, convenience stores in Taiwan provide services on behalf of financial institutions and government agencies, such as collection of city parking fees, utility bills, traffic violation fines, and credit card payments.
-Eighty percent of urban household shoppers in Taiwan visit a convenience store each week (2005 ACNielsen ShopperTrends).
+Eighty percent of urban household shoppers in Taiwan visit a convenience store each week.